Learn

 Running in a FIPS-enforced environment means that the latest release ensures that all cryptographic algorithms used for encryption, decryption, and digital signatures comply with the stringent requirements set by the National Institute of Standards and Technology (NIST).

-These updates reinforce SonarQube's capability to maintain high security and compliance standards, making it an essential tool for organizations handling federal data.
+These updates reinforce SonarQube Server's capability to maintain high security and compliance standards, making it an essential tool for organizations handling federal data.